cockroachdb/docs/v19.2/vectorized-execution.md

 By default, vectorized execution is enabled for queries on tables of 1000 rows or more.
 If the number of rows in a table falls below 1000, CockroachDB uses the row-oriented execution engine instead.

-For performance tuning, you can change the minimum number of rows required to use the vectorized engine to execute a query plan with the `vectorize_row_count_threshold` [cluster setting](cluster-settings.html).
-This setting is ignored if `vectorize=experimental_on`.
+For performance tuning, you can change the minimum number of rows required to use the vectorized engine to execute a query plan in the current session with the `vectorize_row_count_threshold` [session variable](set-vars.html).
+This variable is ignored if `vectorize=experimental_on`.

 ## How vectorized execution works